 These side stories could potentially be used to create Cells At Work!
 Season 3, but one of the most interesting premises was launched in June 2018 by Shigemitsu Harada.

 Titled Cells At Work!
-BLACK (Hataraku Saibo BLACK), the manga tells the story of cells living inside a human body suffering from an unhealthy lifestyle since he drinks and eats too much, has insufficient physical activity, and has high stress.
+CODE BLACK (Hataraku Saibo BLACK), the manga tells the story of cells living inside a human body suffering from an unhealthy lifestyle since he drinks and eats too much, has insufficient physical activity, and has high stress.
 It features stories related to smoking, alcohol, STDs, and even erection problems.

 Unfortunately, only the Cells At Work!
-BLACK manga has been officially translated into English for release in North America by Penguin Random House.
+CODE BLACK manga has been officially translated into English for release in North America by Penguin Random House.
 However, there are fan-made scanlation projects for some of the other spin-offs.

 Cells At Work!!
 WHITE is all about those bloodthirsty white blood cells